Home | About | Photos | Attractions | Maps | Food | Lodging | Galleries | FAQ | Schedule | Registration | Rules | Weather | Sponsors | Contact

 Porta Potties will be available at Star Village.

 Are showers available?

-ESSP has arranged a room at the Magdalena Hall Hotel where ALL 4 DAY registrants can shower.
+ESSP has arranged a room at the Magdalena Hall Hotel in town where ALL 5 DAY registrants can shower.
+You will need to bring your own towel and toiletries.
 Specific information will be given upon check-in at the Welcome Tent.

 Are there any camera restrictions?